statycc/loop-fission/README.md

 The folders `results` and `plots` are discussed below.

+**Example provided**

+The files in results and plots are provided for convenience, as an example of the results we have obtained, and can safely be deleted or overwritten.
+They were obtained on a Linux 4.19.0-20-amd64 #1 SMP Debian 4.19.235-1 (2022-03-17) x86_64 GNU/Linux machine, with 4 Intel(R) Core(TM) i5-6300U CPU @ 2.40GHz processors.

+Add plot/table

 ## Reproducing results

 **System requirements:** Linux/OSX host, C compiler with OpenMP support,